petitkriket/dreamcatcher/README.md

 ## Scrapping and automation

-The fdollowing commands creates a json with the last 30 offers located (/lib/assets/mm_immo_data.json) and seed new results into DB
+The following commands creates a json with the last 30 offers located (/lib/assets/mm_immo_data.json) and seed new results into DB.

 ```
 $ rake classfield:mm_scraper && rake db:seed
 ```

-Task is automated via Heroku Automation add on, scrapping every 10 minutes and seeding hourly.
+Tasks are automated via Heroku Scheduler add-on on production, scrapping is done every 10 minutes and seeding hourly.

-Whenever gem does it on a dev environment too but need some work ATM.
+Whenever gem does it on a development environment too but need some work ATM.

 ## Demo

-Start the app and access from port 3000
+Start the app and access on port 3000

 ```
 $ rails s